2023 NCAA Division I softball season: Realignment

 Incarnate Word had announced plans to leave the SLC for the WAC after the 2022 season, but days before that move was to take effect, the school announced it was staying in the SLC.

-The 2023 season will be the last for 13 softball schools in their current conferences, as well as the aforementioned Hartford's only season as a D-I independent.
+The 2023 season was the last for 14 softball schools in their current conferences, as well as the aforementioned Hartford's only season as a D-I independent.